ba-batz/dotfiles/README.md

 You have to download GNU Stow.

-To install run the install.sh script.
+To install run the install.sh script!